lamdu/lamdu/doc/NameAutoGen.md

 #### Clashes in hole results

-For any names introduced inside hole results (in lambdas), they are auto-generated so as not to clash with anything.

 When browsing global variables or Nominal types in hole results - that doesn't change the expression outside the hole, so currently there are no disambiguation suffixes for these.
 The name inside the hole result gets a question-mark as its disambiguation suffix in this cases.